antongollbo123/freeCodeCamp_Projects/README.md

 3. Medical data visualizer
 In this project, you will visualize and make calculations from medical examination data using matplotlib, seaborn, and pandas.

+4. For this project you will visualize time series data using a line chart, bar chart, and box plots.
+You will use Pandas, matplotlib, and seaborn to visualize a dataset containing the number of page views each day on the freeCodeCamp.org forum from 2016-05-09 to 2019-12-03.
+The data visualizations will help you understand the patterns in visits and identify yearly and monthly growth.

+5. In this project, you will analyze a dataset of the global average sea level change since 1880.
+You will use the data to predict the sea level change through year 2050.